Human intelligence: Bandura's theory of self-efficacy and cognition

 A key role of cognition is to allow for one to predict events and in turn devise methods to deal with these events effectively.
-These skills are dependent on processing of stimuli that is unclear and ambiguous.
-To learn the relevant concepts, individuals must be able to rely on the reserve of knowledge to identify, develop and execute options.
+These skills are dependent on processing of unclear and ambiguous stimuli.
+People must be able to rely on their reserve of knowledge to identify, develop, and execute options.
 They must be able to apply the learning acquired from previous experiences.
 Thus, a stable sense of self-efficacy is essential to stay focused on tasks in the face of challenging situations.